This is a shorter version of our complete Best Drones list on Drone Rush.

 It used to be that you either chose the DJI Mavic Pro for its compact design or the iconic Phantom line of drones for their camera capabilities, but many more options exist today.
 We explore the ins and outs of many drones over on Drone Rush, but let’s just focus on the best of the best for you today.

-People buy and fly drones for all sorts of reasons, so we’re going to look at the best ones in a number of categories.
+People buy and fly drones for a number of reasons, so we’re going to look at the best machines in a number of categories.
 If these drones do not quite fit your needs, we’ve evaluated hundreds of others on Drone Rush.
 Starting with the least expensive and moving up, here are the best drones:

 Best Nano drone for flying indoors – $18